 WordPress.com’s interface has some similarities to the self-hosted WordPress.org version, but it’s not identical and doesn’t come with as much functionality.

 Once you create a blog on WordPress.com you’ll be taken to this page.
-You can choose options like “stats,” “design” and “tools.”
+You can choose options like “stats,” “design” and “tools” which all lead to the ability to create different types of content on your new blog.

 WordPress.com does give you access to the admin dashboard that’s used in self-hosted WordPress, but it can be a bit more confusing using both dashboards if you’re not already familiar with WordPress.